 A generation ago, the typical employee career path was the classic “ladder,” with a series of clearly defined rungs for employees to climb.
-Now, with new technologies and disruptions creating the need for new skills and roles, career paths aren’t as clearly defined because there is less visibility of the options for growth.
+Now, according to a report by Gartner, with little physical time in the office, career paths aren’t as clearly defined because there is less visibility of the options for growth.

 What makes a career plan different from employee development?

-- Succession planning identifies the right people to step into leadership roles when the time comes and ensures that they develop the skills they need for those roles.
+- Succession planning identifies the right people to step into leadership roles when the time comes and ensures that they develop the skills they need for those roles beforehand.

 - Career pathing gives employees a map to the ways they can move within your organization, based on their interests, skills and personal career goals.